Rian8337/osu-droid-module/README.md

 # Requirements

-You need Node v16 or newer to use all modules in this repository.
+You need Node.js version 18 or newer to use all modules in this repository.

 # Projects in this monorepo